divine-ray/Servilia/Items/Weaponry/Cyphers.md

 Superior cyphers may be used several times, but will discharge in a chain when force is acted upon it.
 Greater cyphers may be "recharged" by re-applying their lost power/catalyst using a spell/ritual.
 Also applies for superior cyphers, as long as they remain intact.

+Known to Academics and Scholars of Duley as "solid-state spell fragment".

 ## Superior
 - A *smouldering*, raw shard of *bloody* ruby, with streaks of *glimmering embers* within it.
 Upon activation, it summons a fireball (6m sucessful dex save, 8d6 fire on fail, half on sucess) at either a desired or its own position (manual/thrown).
 It can cast up to eight fireballs before depletion.
 - A smooth and polished amber, containing a *tiny flame*.
 Upon use, the amber turns ashen grey and a wall of inextinguishable flame emerges on the spot of activation, which can melt any metal.